A judge just ordered Trump to reunite separated families

 Ms. L, the Congolese woman, was separated from her child for nearly five months.
 Her daughter cried each time they spoke over the phone, and Ms. L feared that they would never see each other again.
 It took a lawsuit, a court order, and about four months for the government to administer the DNA test that proved she was her daughter’s mother.
 Ms. L did exactly what the Trump administration tells asylum seekers to do: Seek protection from persecution at officials border crossings, not after being apprehended by Border Patrol.

 Ms. C, the Brazilian plaintiff, was separated from her son for more than eight months, despite the fact that the government never claimed she posed a risk to him.
 It took months to be reunited with her son after she was eventually released from immigration detention.
-Separated children are classified as unaccompanied minors and transferred to the Department of Health and Human Service’s Office of Refugee Resettlement (ORR), which has its own requirements for when children can be released parents or other guardians.
+Separated children are classified as unaccompanied minors and transferred to the Department of Health and Human Service’s Office of Refugee Resettlement (ORR), which has its own requirements for when children can be released to parents or other guardians.

 Under the “zero tolerance” initiative unveiled by the Trump administration in May, families were separated when parents were placed in jails while they were being prosecuted for crossing the border.
-The Justice Department does not have to prosecute parents for crossing the border, and past administration have usually avoided doing so.
+The Justice Department does not have to prosecute parents for crossing the border, and past administrations have usually avoided doing so.
 After the trial ends—often within a few days—parents can be released or placed in family detention facilities with their children.
 Instead, the Trump administration has generally kept parents in adult detention centers run by US Immigration and Customs Enforcement, leaving children in the custody of ORR.

 The ACLU argued that parents in ICE detention facilities should be quickly reunited with their children.
 Sabraw’s injunction strongly suggests that he will side with the ACLU when he issues a final decision.
 The lawsuit does not seek to block the zero-tolerance prosecutions that were announced after the ACLU filed its lawsuit.

-Trump’s executive order calls for replacing family separations with indefinitely family detention, a policy goal his administration pursued long before launching the zero-tolerance program.
+Trump’s executive order calls for replacing family separations with indefinite family detention, a policy goal his administration pursued long before launching the zero-tolerance program.
 (A court ruling currently prevents the government from keeping children in family detention for more than about 20 days.)
 Trump’s executive order made no mention of reunifying the more than 2,000 children his administration separated, and his administration continued to fight the ACLU lawsuit.

 Sabraw issued the temporary injunction after deciding that the Trump administration’s treatment of migrant families likely violates their constitutional rights.
 “We are a country of laws, and of compassion,” Sabraw wrote.
 “We have plainly stated our intent to treat refugees with an ordered process, and benevolence, by codifying principles of asylum.”
 The government’s treatment of separated families, he added, “does not meet this standard, and it is unlikely to pass constitutional muster.”